ryanpnickerson/Portfolio/README.md

-# Data Science Portfolio - Arch Desai
+# Data Science Portfolio - Ryan Nickerson
-This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
+This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done.
 This portfolio also contains my Achievements, skills, and certificates.
-It is updated on the regular basis.

 - **Email**: [ryanpnickerson@gmail.com](ryanpnickerson@gmail.com)
 - **LinkedIn**: [linkedin.com/ryan-nickerson-a27013134](https://www.linkedin.com/in/ryan-nickerson-a27013134/)